 The water is a little fresh at first, but soon Ellen has forgotten her bad mood and is fooling around with both kids, splashing water and giggling when she gets splashed at.
-Taïga and she run into the water, holding Rowan’s hands between them and hoisting him over the gentle waves.
+Together with Taïga they run into the water, holding Rowan’s hands between them and hoisting him over the gentle waves.
 Finally they are tired and they settle in the shadows to build a sand castle, which Rowan happily stomps out.

 Exhausted, they hike back in time for lunch.
 Shasta has a surprise for both Granny and Taïga.
 They are going shopping this afternoon.